amosproj/amos2022ws05-shared-desk-mgmt/src/deskstar-backend/Deskstar/README.md

 ## Convert Runtime Entities to DTOs with AutoMapper
 To map the runtime entities we use to DTOs we serve through the REST-API, we use AutoMapper to avoid writing additional boilerplate code.
-An example for using AutoMapper is implemented for the User (AutomapperConfiguration.cs UserDto.cs, UserController.cs).
+An example for using AutoMapper is implemented for the User (AutomapperConfiguration.cs UserProfileDto.cs, UserController.cs).

 ## Overall Architecture